 | 2025 | 85 |

-The data suggests a steady increase in awareness and adoption of peptide-based hair care solutions.
+The data indicates steady growth in awareness and adoption of peptide-based hair care solutions.

 Laws or Policies: Regulatory Considerations

-Hair peptide serums are typically classified as cosmetic products in many countries, including India.
-However, they must comply with safety and labeling regulations.
+Hair peptide serums are generally classified as cosmetic products in many regions, including India.
+However, they must comply with safety, labeling, and advertising regulations.

-- Advertising standards: Claims must not be misleading or suggest guaranteed medical results unless clinically proven.
+- Advertising claims must not be misleading or exaggerated

-- Import regulations: International products must meet local compliance standards before entering the market.
+- Imported products must meet local regulatory standards

-In some regions, if a product claims to treat medical conditions like hair loss due to disease, it may be regulated as a drug rather than a cosmetic.
+In some cases, products claiming to treat medical conditions may be regulated as drugs rather than cosmetics.

 Tools and Resources: Helpful Platforms and Solutions

-Several tools and resources can help individuals understand and use hair peptide serums effectively.
+Various tools can help individuals understand and effectively use hair peptide serums.
+These resources support better decision-making and consistent routines.

 Example Routine Tracker Table